phstc/phstc.github.com/_posts/2014-06-16-opening-a-rails-console-with-capistrano-3.md

 ---
 layout: post
-title: Opening a Rails console with Capistrano 3
+title: "Opening a Rails console with Capistrano 3"
 ---

 To open a Rails console with Capistrano add the snippet below in your `config/deploy.rb`.